 - Don’t go crazy with the colors.
 One or two colors is the best.

 Did you know?
 According to research, sales increase by 3% per 2000 cards handed to prospects.

 The process of ordering my business cards on the MOO.com website was surprisingly simple.
 MOO.com had many square business card designs to select from.
 Printing and delivery was also super fast, and I loved the end result.

 First of all the packaging was really creative.
 I felt like I just received a gift from someone.
-See the image of my order below.

 I ordered two different designs.
 I think it helps to have multiple business card designs.
 If you have multiple target markets, you can create a separate business card for each vertical.
 I send a handwritten “Thank You Card” to every prospect and I always include a business card.
 MOO.com can also help you with designing and printing your own postcards.

 Here are my own MOO.com business cards (I have used their designs which made the whole process fast and simple.):

 In my opinion, the two most important things to do increase your sales with business cards are:

 - Always have business cards handy.
 Anytime you are making a meaningful connection hand out your business card.
 Remember, that you shouldn’t just hand them out to your prospects.
 You never know who will refer your business to a prospect.